jwstegemann/fritz2-docs/ComponentLibrary.md

 For a first impression, here is a screenshot from our showcase app:
 ![components example basics](images/components_showcase_1.png)

-Just jump directly to our [showcase app](https://components.fritz2.dev/#Welcome) to get a detailed overview about the components and their features or refer to this [project](https://github.com/jwstegemann/fritz2-kitchensink) for studying or modifying the sources directly.
+Hop over to the [showcase app](https://components.fritz2.dev/#Welcome) to view detailed examples of the components and their features, or refer to its [source code](https://github.com/jwstegemann/fritz2-kitchensink) to study or modify the sources directly.

 fritz2 currently offers the following components: